icps86/Functions/README.md

 * x: the values for each category that will be represented in the donut.
 Has to be a positive numeric vector.
 * lev: the name of the categories.
 The function will work with levels of a factor class, but if you input a character vector it will also work.
 Note that the order of the names will be correlative to the order on the legend .

-Here is an code example with a dataframe:
+Here is a code example to use the donutzz with a dataframe:
 ```
 #Creating the DF
 x <- data.frame(MGenre = c("Medieval Metal", "Doom Metal", "Symbolic Metal", "Metal Metal", "Mathematical metal"), Fans  = c(40, 90, 10, 20, 80), row.names = NULL)